 After every semester, by August 31 (January 31), instructors shall submit the information about their academically relevant activity to the Office of the Vice President for Academic Affairs.
 (Faculty Hiring and Promotion Policy includes details on what counts as academically relevant activity.)

-5.2.6 Research points
+5.2.6 Indicators of quality and Instructor's Duties